-So what makes a business successful?
-There’s no one ingredient, but by and large, their owners know how to do or practice the following 11 things.
+So, what traits do successful small businesses have in common?
+There’s no one ingredient, but by and large, their owners understand and implement the following 11 best practices.

 That’s right, owners of profitable businesses take the time to learn about finance.
-They understand that how to have a successful business depends on their ability to understand finance basics.
+They understand that how to have a successful business depends on their ability to understand basic financial principles.

-Understanding financial principles doesn’t mean you have to become an accountant, but it doesn’t have to be hard either.
-It’s all about learning how finance affects your business, how to keep your debt in check, and what to do when you start turning a profit.
+That doesn’t mean you have to become an accountant, but it doesn’t have to be difficult, either.
+It’s all about learning how finance affects your business, how to keep your debt in check and what to do when you start turning a profit.

-Fledgling companies tend to struggle with poor cash flow, which is why it’s essential to run your company leanly, from a financial standpoint, from the beginning and reduce costs wherever possible.
+Fledgling companies tend to struggle with poor cash flow.
+That’s why, from the beginning, it’s essential to run your company leanly from a financial standpoint, and reduce costs wherever possible.

-Another way to keep your businesses finances lean is to skip the fancy stuff, at least at first.
-You don’t want to spend all your money on things that aren’t strictly necessary—things like extravagant offices, the latest technology, and high-end office furniture.
+Another way to keep your business finances lean is to skip the fancy stuff, at least at first.
 It’s crucial to minimize overhead costs as much as possible.
+You don’t want to spend all your money on things that aren’t necessary, such as extravagant offices, the latest technology and high-end office furniture.

 As your cash flow increases, you can start to spend a bit more on these things, but it’s important to remember that money saved is money you keep in your pocket for other more pressing business expenses.

 Another thing that makes a small business successful is a thorough business plan.
 Without one, your business is a plane with no pilot.
 You’re never going to get anywhere if you don’t know where you’re going.

 Aside from being the company blueprint, many banks require small businesses to provide a business plan when applying for loans, so this is a need-to-have document.